Belize Barrier Reef Reserve System

 Mostly Effective

-A number of legislative instruments are currently being developed or have been developed recently including, for example, the Integrated Coastal Zone Management Plan (ICZMP), the Land Use Policy Implementation Plan, the National Protected Areas Bill, the Fisheries Resources Bill (UNESCO and IUCN, 2013) and the Forests (Protection of Mangroves) Regulations (State Party of Belize, 2017), and their adoption and effective implementation are essential to ensure the long-term conservation of the property.
+A number of legislative instruments are currently being developed or have been developed recently including, for example, the Integrated Coastal Zone Management Plan (ICZMP), the Land Use Policy Implementation Plan, the National Protected Areas Bill, the Fisheries Resources Bill (UNESCO and IUCN, 2013) and the Forests (Protection of Mangroves) Regulations (State Party of Belize, 2017).
+Their adoption and effective implementation are essential to ensure the long-term conservation of the property.
 Particularly, the finalisation and adoption of the ICZM Plan represents an important step in ensuring effective integration of the property into coastal zone management.
 It will be important that resources are available for its effective implementation in the long term (UNESCO, 2018; World Heritage Committee, 2017; 2018).
 Furthermore, Environmental Impact Assessment (EIA) Checklist regulations now include specific provisions for consideration of the site's OUV, representing a significant step forward in planning systems (World Heritage Committee, 2019).
-A National Replenishment Zone Expansion initiative seeks to increase no-take areas from the current 3.15% to 10% of the territorial seas of Belize (State Party of Belize, 2019).
+A National Replenishment Zone Expansion initiative increased no-take areas from the current 11.63% of the territorial seas of Belize (State Party of Belize, 2023b), and the total area within the National Protected Areas System has been extended in 2024 to 25%, under the Blue Bond commitments, towards meeting Belize's 30x30 target.

 Mostly Effective